KShengYao/DevelopmentalBlog/README.md

 <ul>
   <li>Relative Position: Moves elements around relative to where they would appear on the page</li>
   <li>Absolute Position: Offset is relative to the entire browser window instead of the original position of the element.</li>
   <li>Fixed Position Very similar to absolute EXCEPT the coordinate system is relative to the entire browser window.
 Fixed elements don't scroll with the rest of the page.
-Commonly known as sticky elements<li>
+Commonly known as sticky elements</li>
 </ul>
 <img src="images/positioning.JPG" width="500" height="300"><br><br>